Sania Ashiq

-Sania Ashiq Jabeen is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
+Sania Ashiq Jabeen is a Pakistani politician who has been a member of the Provincial Assembly of the Punjab since August 2018.

 Early life and education

-She was born and raised in Lahore, Pakistan in Arain family.
+She was born and raised in Lahore, Pakistan.

 She has received a degree of Pharmacy-D (Doctor of Pharmacy) from the University of Punjab.

 Political career

 She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) on a reserved seat for women in 2018 Pakistani general election.
 At the age of 25, she became the youngest member of the Punjab Assembly to be elected in 2018 general election.